Learn how long you can expected for grated, shredded, or shaved Parmesan cheese to last and why you might want to consider grating it yourself.

 💡 Top Tip

-If you want to not worry about your Parmesan going bad, then buy whole parmesan wedges.
+The best way to not have to worry about your Parmesan going bad is to buy whole parmesan wedges.
 I have had them last for months without any issues whatsoever.
 I am not exaggerating.
 The only thing you are losing out out on is the convivence.
 It's often cheaper per pound.

 🤚🏼 Grating Yourself